 Use with All Ages

-Earlier I mentioned that Exploring Nature with Children can be used for all ages.
+Earlier I mentioned that the Exploring Nature with Children curriculum can be used for all ages.
 Obviously it’s easy to be used for preschool and kindergarten, although I do skip quite a bit with them.
 It’s especially ideal for elementary and middle school kids.

 But what about high school?